psychemedia/storytelling-notes/unforeseen-nonsense.md

 - Hudden, Dudden & Donal O'Leary, which I first heard from Eddie Lenihan (related story note: [*Hudden, and Dudden, and Donald O’Neary*](./hudden_dudden.html))

-*Frame from Folk-Lore of Modern Greece, 1884, Greek verbatim transcriptions published in 1879.*
+The main part of the set uses a frame tale to nest three other tales.
+The frame tale comes from an 1884 translated work, *Folk-Lore of Modern Greece*, of a set of orally collected tals published in 1879.

 - Golden Casket
   - placed on shelf: Ivasik Telesik (Ukrainian folk tale)